ecmascriptguru/trello.butler/Outreach Department/website board/readme.md

 # Website layer board.

 ## Lists on this board
+### Legend
+> To give

 ### Backlog
 > There are different types of work here.
-Notice the infographic label, it doesn't go to the content board until moved into "Todo".
-The work types are "wordpress", "issue" and "infographic".
+Notice the campaign label, it doesn't go to the content board until moved into "Sprint Planning".
+The work types are "wordpress", "issue" and "campaign".

-### Todo
+### Sprint Planning
-> In this stage the infographic goes to the content board and waits in the incoming list.
+> In this stage the campaign goes to the content board and waits in the incoming list.
 When it is started in the content department it moves to in progress on this website board.

+### Current Sprint

-### Doing
+### In Progress
 > In this list, we will have all cards that are in progress in other boards like content board and outreach board.
 In order to show the status we will use labels.
 So the label names will be like "{board_name} : {status}".
 So this feature will be implemented in other boards like department board(outreach board) and sub process board.

 ### Done